 Cost of Living & Taxes

 Many 55+ active adults love living in New Jersey because the cost of living is lower than other East Coast states.
 However, the cost of living is higher than the nationwide average.
 Shopping is huge here because of the low sales tax and they offer sales tax exemptions for a variety of items including clothing and groceries.
-New Jersey also has one of the lowest gas taxes in the nation.
+It also has one of the lowest gas taxes in the nation.
 Property tax varies from county to county.
 Over all, however, residents of New Jersey spend more on property taxes than any other state.

 New Jersey 55+ residents live at ease knowing the state provides great healthcare with top-notch universities, teaching hospitals, research institutions, biotechnology and pharmaceutical companies, and clinical trials.
 The state has been a strong leader in the world for its research and development industry.
-New Jersey has brought more drugs to the market than any other state in the nation.
+The state has brought more drugs to the market than any other state in the nation.
 There were two programs created by the New Jersey Legislature that guaranteed health coverage for individuals and small employers.
 Excellent healthcare centers are available throughout the state, as well as across the borders in the metropolitan areas of New York City and Philadelphia.